Tomas Jefanovas & Christopher Brett Bailey

 Tomas Jefanovas pulls futuristic visuals out of retrograde video technologies to sculpt a psychedelic vision of space and time.
 Christopher Brett Bailey rages and croons.
 He is an end of days prophet, a lunatic out on a day pass, a jazz poet crash landed from a distant planet.

 Tomas’ mesmerising visuals have been seen at Field Day and Houghton Festivals and Christopher’s ‘verbal gymnastics’ celebrated in his extraordinary sell-out This is How We Die (★★★★ The Guardian, Time Out, The Stage).
 Watch them fuse to create something chaotic and cosmic.
 A meditation on holes, voids and mirrors.
 A ritual of high intensity.
 A sensory overload.
 A ketamine noir.

-Co-commissioned by The Yard Theatre for NOW 18, sponsored by Arts Council England, supported by Theatre Delicatessen and supported by Lime Wharf.
+Co-commissioned by The Yard Theatre for NOW 18.
+Supported by Arts Council England.
+Thanks to Lime Wharf, VFD & Theatre Delicatessen.